SanketPatole/One-Minute-Stats/README.md

 * Now open Processing.js IDE, click on Tools and select Movie Maker option.
 A new window will open.

 * Browse and select the "movie" folder and click on "Create Movie" button to generate the video from video frames.

+## License Information

+Please refer "LICENSE" file to know the license details.
+Before reusing this code, you will need to take a written permission from me.
+You can contact me at sanketpatole1994@outlook.com